31 Different Types of Plants That Will Consistently Attract Butterflies

 Some can grow as high as nine feet tall, while some are for ground cover.
 You’ll find hollyhocks that are purple, white, black, yellow, apricot, pink, and red.
 With such a wide range of color options, there’s a hollyhock for everyone’s garden.

-When you have hollyhocks in your garden, you’ll see butterflies and caterpillars visiting.
-Caterpillars will attach themselves to the hollyhock stems so they can drink the nectar.
+When you grow hollyhocks in your garden, you’ll see butterflies and caterpillars visiting.
+Caterpillars will attach themselves to the plant’s stems so they can drink the nectar.

 While caterpillars are a clear sign of butterflies, too many of them may bring damage to your plants.